FRM-Exam-Questions-Formula-Based

 (Sigma(n))^2 = lambda * (Sigma(n-1))^2 + (1 – lambda) * U(n-1)^2

-Similarly the formula based questions from the rest of the parts are not very difficult.
-If you are able to remember them and apply them in the FRM Exam, rest assured, your chances of success would be very high.
+Similarly, formula based questions from the rest of the FRM exam are not very difficult.
+If you are able to remember the formulae and apply them in the FRM Exam, your chances of success are very high!